 The popularity of the Shikoku pilgrimage grew throughout the centuries, but came to a major halt after World War II (given Japan’s massive economic blows).
 As the economy revived in the 1950s to 1960s, infrastructure along the pilgrimage was repaired and improved.

 As Shikoku’s individuals and businesses began to prosper from the pilgrimage, a bus company in Ehime Prefecture introduced the idea of doing Shikoku 88 bus tours.
 The “henro buses” were a huge success, and grew to become the most popular medium for doing the pilgrimage.
-They remains so to this day.
+They remain so to this day.

 A great variety of bus companies work with the temples and inns to offer packaged tours to pilgrims.
 If you are walking, expect to occasionally see bus pilgrims queued up at the temple office or chanting en masse.